YonatanNe/python-inheritance-navigator/README.md

 If you encounter issues:
 1. Check the log file for detailed error messages
 2. Look for Python path issues (the log shows which Python executable is being used)
-3. Verify that `python-mro-language-server` is installed in your Python environment
+3. The extension manages its own Python virtual environment - no manual installation needed

 ### Common Issues

-**"Failed to spawn Python process: spawn python ENOENT"**
+**"Failed to initialize Python Inheritance Navigator: Could not find Python 3.6+ executable"**
-- The extension can't find the Python executable
+- The extension needs Python 3.6+ to create its virtual environment
-- Set the Python path in VS Code settings: `python.pythonPath` or `python.defaultInterpreterPath`
-- Or ensure `python3` is in your system PATH
+- Ensure `python3` (or `python` on Windows) is available in your system PATH
+- The extension will automatically install required dependencies into its own isolated environment

 **"Python analyzer exited with code X"**
 - Check the log file for the full error message from the Python analyzer
-- Ensure `python-mro-language-server` is installed: `pip install python-mro-language-server jedi`
+- The extension uses its own managed virtual environment - dependencies are installed automatically on first use
+- If issues persist, try reloading VS Code to reinitialize the extension environment

 ## Limitations